MetaMask/metamask-docs/snaps/features/localization.md

 # Localization

-Localize your Snap to display your Snap's user interface (UI) text and textual metadata (such as title and description) in the user's language.
+You can localize your Snap to display your Snap's user interface (UI) text and textual metadata (such as title and description) in the user's language.

 ## Steps